Most Common Home Buyer Questions

 Should I buy new construction?

 New construction refers to any building that has been recently built and never lived in before.
 They can come with nice perks like modern amenities, energy efficiency, and no scratches or blemishes.
-New constructions also tend to come with lower maintenance charges for the first ten years as everything is new.
+New constructions incur lower maintenance charges for the first ten years as everything is new.
 However, before buying, you have to consider the offering plan carefully.
 There may be less room for negotiating on price than in a pre-owned home, and not all new construction is built to the same level of quality.
 This is one area of the market you do not want to go into without buyer representation.
 Try asking these questions when considering New Developments.

 What does it mean when a home is “In Contract”?